BernhardPosselt/presentations/slides/aiagents.md

 class: center, middle

-# Agentic AI with Kotlin
+# Agentic AI with Kotlin & Java

+---

+## Contents

+* How we can integrate LLMs using code
+* Examples in Koog, but we'll touch Spring AI as well

 ---